December to January or

 The weather in Colombia can be a little unpredictable.
 Periods of good weather alternate with short periods of bad weather every few days, so it is possible that at least one of the ascents may involve waiting for a day of suitable weather.
-We will be climbing in the area during the dry season but it is not as well defined a dry season as parts of the Andes further south enjoy.
+We will be climbing in the area during the short summer dry season, but it is not as well defined a dry season as parts of the Andes further south, like Bolivia, enjoy.
 However the sun does come out very frequently and when it does it is almost overhead and very strong.
 At altitude there can be cold winds and temperatures are normally low, going down to -5ºC during the hours of darkness each night, so bring a warm sleeping bag and a good book!

 INSURANCE & SECURITY

 All clients must be insured for medical costs and repatriation in an emergency.
 We recommend having insurance for baggage, personal liability and cancellation as well.
 If you would like further advice please ask.
-Colombia has something of a reputation as a security risk but Bogota and the Sierra Nevada del Cocuy have been considered safe for many years now and have certainly proved safe on our four previous visits to the range (we did once have clients who had some camping equipment stolen).
+Colombia has something of a reputation as a security risk but Bogota and the Sierra Nevada del Cocuy have been considered safe for many years now and have certainly proved reasonably safe on our four previous visits to the range (we did once have clients who had some camping equipment stolen).
 If this situation changes we might have to substitute an alternative destination.
 We issue further advice on security to all clients before departure.
-It should be stressed that we have run countless expeditions to South America over twenty years including four previous visits to Colombia and we can quite confidently say that in general people are more likely to lose something than have it stolen!
+It should be stressed that we have run countless expeditions to South America over twenty-five years including seven previous visits to parts of Colombia and we can quite confidently say that in general people are more likely to lose something than have it stolen!